-The thirteenth iteration of CYFEST will premiere at the Made in NY Media Center by IFP on December 13th, 2019.
+The thirteenth iteration of CYFEST premiered at the Made in NY Media Center by IFP.
+The theme of the festival is Chaos and Cosmos.

-CYFEST13 is to be viewed through the lens of “chaos and cosmos.”
-CYLAND’s video curator Victoria Illyushkina will showcase video artists from around the world in a screening titled Personal Mythology.
-Italy-based new media curator Isabella Indolfi will present Line in The Sand by artist Daniele Spano, and new media artist Anna Frants will have her latest installation, Artist Union, on display.
+On December 13th, CYLAND’s curator Victoria Illyushkina showcased video artists from around the world in a screening titled Personal Mythology.
+Italy-based new media curator Isabella Indolfi presented Line in The Sand by artist Daniele Spano, and new media artist Anna Frants have had her latest installation, Artist Union, on display.

 Personal Mythology program